Katherine Anne Porter: Young adulthood and illness

-In 1906, at age sixteen, Porter left home and married John Henry Koontz in Lufkin, Texas.
+In 1906, at the age of 16, Porter left home and married John Henry Koontz in Lufkin, Texas.
 She subsequently converted to his religion, Roman Catholicism.
 Koontz, the son of a wealthy Texas ranching family, was physically abusive; once while drunk, he threw her down the stairs, breaking her ankle.
-They divorced officially in 1915.
+They divorced in 1915.

-In 1914 she escaped to Chicago, where she worked briefly as an extra in movies.
+In 1914, she escaped to Chicago, where she worked briefly as an extra in movies.
 She then returned to Texas and worked the small-town entertainment circuit as an actress and singer.
 In 1915, she asked that her name be changed to Katherine Anne Porter as part of her divorce decree.

 Also in 1915, she was diagnosed with tuberculosis and spent the following two years in sanatoria, where she decided to become a writer.
-It was discovered during that time, however, that she had bronchitis, not TB.
+It was discovered during that time that she had bronchitis, not TB.
 In 1917, she began writing for the Fort Worth Critic, critiquing dramas and writing society gossip.
+Before 1918, Porter was married to, then divorced from, T. Otto Taskett then Carl Clinton von Pless.
 In 1918, she wrote for the Rocky Mountain News in Denver, Colorado.
-In the same year, Katherine almost died in Denver during the 1918 flu pandemic.
-When she was discharged from the hospital months later, she was frail and completely bald.
-When her hair finally grew back, it was white and remained that color for the rest of her life.
+While there, she almost died during the 1918 flu pandemic.
+When she was discharged from the hospital, she was frail and completely bald.
+When her hair grew back, it was white and remained so for the rest of her life.
 Her experience was reflected in her trilogy of short novels, Pale Horse, Pale Rider (1939), for which she received the first annual gold medal for literature in 1940 from the Society of Libraries of New York University.